 Outside Recess – During recess we offer a variety of activities, some of which rotate.
 The children enjoy the playscape, the sandbox, blowing bubbles, playing ball, sidewalk chalk, parachute games, scooters, stilts, riding tricycles and other activities as well.
 Please be sure your child wears sneakers and appropriate clothing.

 Centers – Children choose a Center and enjoy free play!
-During Centers, Mrs. Slyman works with children on an individual, one-on-one basis on goals the child has not yet mastered or on goals to challenge the child.
+During Centers, teachers work with children on an individual, one-on-one basis on goals the child has not yet mastered or on goals to challenge the child.

 Music – The children go to the music room and enjoy activities with our music teacher!